HariSekhon/DevOps-Bash-tools/README.md

 - `ssl_verify_cert_by_ip.sh` - verifies SSL certificates on specific IP addresses, useful to test SSL source addresses for CDNs, such as Cloudflare Proxied sources before enabling SSL Full-Strict Mode for end-to-end, or Kubernetes ingresses (see also `curl_k8s_ingress.sh`)
 - `ttygif.sh` - creates a Gif from running terminal commands using `ttyrec` and `ttygif` and then opens the resulting gif
 - `asciinema.sh` - creates a Gif from running terminal commands using `asciinema` and `agg` and then opens the resulting gif
+- `terminalizer.sh` - creates a Gif from running terminal commands using Terminalizer and then opens the resulting gif
 - `urlencode.sh` / `urldecode.sh` - URL encode/decode quickly on the command line, in pipes etc.
 - `urlextract.sh` - extracts the URLs from a given file or standard input
 - `urlopen.sh` - opens the given URL from first arg or stdin, or first URL found in a given file.
 Uses the system's default browser